JoonasKultanen/reactMarketplace/README.md

 React Marketplace is an online marketplace application that allows users to list, browse, and sell items.
 It features a secure login and registration system, item listing with detailed information, browsing capabilities with filters and search, and user profiles for managing listings and personal information.

-## Deployment

-The application is currently deployed at [https://reactmarketplace.onrender.com/](https://reactmarketplace.onrender.com/).

 ## Features